 CANTERBURY CLUB.
 An organization of Episcopal students designed to foster church life during their absences from home parishes.
-Meetings are held at 7:30 p. m. each Sunday in the Union Building or in the homes of East Lansing parishioners.
+Meetings are held at 4 p. m. each Sunday at Canterbury House.
+Services are held in St. Augustine's Chapel, Canterbury House, as announced.
+The house is open at scheduled times for student use during the week.